estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

    Flow deploys, or **publishes**, your capture, including your change to the schema.
 You'll see a notification when the this is complete.

-   All data in the Citi Bike tripdata bucket has been captured to a Flow collection.
+   A subset of data from the Citi Bike tripdata bucket has been captured to a Flow collection.
 Now, you can materialize that data to Snowflake.

 9. Click **Materialize Collections**.